Meet language stylist Ola Bratt — new professor of clinical cancer epidemiology

 Changes happen fast, and a doctor’s workaday life today is different than just a few years ago.
 Bratt, still a practicing physician, highlights the importance of the clinical foundation of his new job as professor.
-Today, keeping medical records is fairly time-consuming and needs to be done correctly.
-Then there are diagnosis and register management, and various treatments and medical technology that are being added and developed.
+Today, just a matter like systems of keeping medical records is fairly time-consuming and needs to be done correctly.
+Then there are diagnosis and register management, and various treatments and medical technology that are being added and have been developed.

 “Without an underpinning of everyday care, you don’t know which research issues are most relevant, and how best to implement results.
-I also chair the national care program group for prostate cancer, and to have legitimacy to write guidelines on health-care provision, you also have to work in it,” Bratt says.
+I also chair the national prostate cancer guidelines group, and to have legitimacy to write guidelines on health-care provision, one also has to work in it,” Bratt says.

 “In primary and high school, science was my main interest.
-But I had some training in nursing during my military service, and thought I’d be a nursing instructor.
+But after my training in nursing during my military service, I planned to become a nursing instructor.
 So I took a supplementary course to become a nursing assistant, and worked as one for two years before I felt a doctor was what I actually wanted to be.
-But the experience of the nursing-assistant job, and of the team spirit in a ward and in surgery, has been valuable for me as a doctor.
-There and then, I learned that, for an activity to be characterized by quality and efficiency, every piece of the jigsaw puzzle needs to be in place."
+The experience of the nursing-assistant job, and of the team spirit in a ward and in the operation rooms, has been valuable for me as a doctor.
+There and then, I learned that, for an activity to be characterized by quality and efficiency, every piece of the jigsaw puzzle needs to be in place.”

 Language stylist — everyone who ever sent a text to Ola knows it, even his colleagues in Cambridge